 I'm Stephen Marshall, and welcome to my website.
-I've been a legal advocate for landlords for over ten years.
-During that time, I've handled over 25,000 evictions in central Kentucky, and currently average well over 2,500 evictions per year.
-I've represented and advised hundreds of property owners and managers on issues covering the entire leasing process from advertising through eviction, as well as post-tenancy issues such as housing discrimination complaints, security deposits, and collection issues.
+I'm a member of Sherrow Marshall Schrader, PSC, where I've been a legal advocate for landlords since 2004.
+During that time, I've handled over 40,000 evictions in central Kentucky, and currently average well over 3,000 evictions per year.
+I've represented and advised hundreds of rental owners and managers on issues covering the entire leasing process from advertising through eviction, as well as post-tenancy issues such as housing discrimination complaints, security deposits, and collection issues.

 Here's the fact: while there are a number of attorneys who represent landlords, there are very, very few landlord attorneys.
 Most attorneys who represent landlords have a very diverse practice and they only dabble in landlord-tenant law when necessary.
 That's not me.
 My entire practice is devoted to meeting the needs of landlords.
 In the property management business, you learn quickly that there's something new every day, and just when you think you've seen it all, a new scenario or problem arises.
 Because my practice has been primarily devoted to landlords through the years, there's little doubt that, while I haven't seen it all, I've seen more than most other attorneys, whose interests have been spread across different domains.

 When you own or manage rental property, you're forced to wear a lot of hats.
 You have to be an expert on business, tenant relations, maintenance, decor, employee relations, and a thousand other things.
 You are part business leader, part counselor, part detective, and part do-everything-ninja.
 So, you need support.
 You need legal advice.
 You need to train your staff.
 That's why I'm here.
 To answer your questions, and help all those hats fit a bit more comfortably.
 Let's do this.